ministryofjustice/laa-criminal-applications-datastore/README.md

 * Copy `.env.development` to `.env.development.local` and modify with suitable values for your local machine
 * Copy `.env.test` to `.env.test.local` and modify with suitable values for your local machine

-**DynamoDB database**

-NOTE: the easiest way to get up and running locally is to run a DynamoDB Local instance in a docker container.
-A docker-compose file is provided that allows that, and expose the instance by default in port 8000.
-Spin up this instance with `docker-compose up dynamodb-local` and then make sure your .env local files point to that endpoint.

-Once you have the DynamoDB Local running, create the tables with:

-* `rake dynamo:create_tables` (for the development dynamodb tables)
-* `RAILS_ENV=test rake dynamo:create_tables` (for the test dynamodb tables)

-And the indexes with:

-* `rake dynamo:setup_indexes`
-* `RAILS_ENV=test rake dynamo:setup_indexes`

 **Postgres database**

-This service will also have a Postgres database (eventually it may _only_ have Postgres instead of DynamoDB).

-The setup is very similar to the above section.
 After you've defined your DB configuration in the `.env.{development,test}.local` files, run the following:

 * `bin/rails db:prepare` (for the development database)